z390development/z390/doc/contributing/contribute_cics.md

 2.2 `LOCAL_TERMINALS=0`
 2.3 No `INITIAL_TRANSID=`
 2.4 `TRACE_LOCALS=NO`
+2.5 To prevent a MAXQUE overflow add a MAXQUE argument to the invocation command.
+E.g. `cics\bat\Z390RT.BAT MAXQUE(256000)`
 3. The regression test will run and shut down if item 1 above has been done.
    It will use the SEQInnnn files as input and creates a single `SEQO0001.TXT` file as output.
    The output streams are also sent to the Sequential terminal.